 - (A) The training signals follow a time-invariant distribution supported by a compact set.
 This assumption is reasonable for many signals such as audio and video due to the acquisition process. - (B) The update rules (5) and (6) are well-defined so that the multiplicative update converges to local minima with unlimited iterations.
 Theoretically the convergence with this simple rule is not guaranteed, but it has little impact in practice.
-In addition, with a simple modification, the convergence can be enforced [6], [15].
+In addition, with a simple modification, the convergence can be enforced [6], [10].
 We do not consider such complexity in this work, and just assume convergence.
-Reasonable initialization for the update process and a bounded denominator matrix in the update rules help to respect this assumption. - (C) The empirical cost function \hat{f}u is strictly convex with lower-bounded Hessians.
-This assumption can be guaranteed with a threshold on the smallest eigenvalue of the accumulated statistics $\frac{1}{u}A(u)$ [48]3. - (D) The existence of a unique solution for the coefficient matrix is satisfied for signal pieces.
-For CNMF, this means the rank of the pattern matrix is not larger than the feature dimension; for CNSC, this means a unique sparse code exists and can be found by l-1 optimization [51].
+Reasonable initialization for the update process and a bounded denominator matrix in the update rules help to respect this assumption. - (C) The empirical cost function $f_u$ is strictly convex with lower-bounded Hessians.
+This assumption can be guaranteed with a threshold on the smallest eigenvalue of the accumulated statistics $\frac{1}{u}A(u)$ [40]. - (D) The existence of a unique solution for the coefficient matrix is satisfied for signal pieces.
+For CNMF, this means the rank of the pattern matrix is not larger than the feature dimension; for CNSC, this means a unique sparse code exists and can be found by l-1 optimization [47].

 First notice that assumption (B) implies batch learning converges to a local minimum of the cost function (4).
 Convergence proof for online learning is not straightforward and involves several lemmas regarding the convergence of variation and the Lipschitz property of the objective and empirical cost functions.
+Due to space limitations, we simply cite the results; readers can find the proof in [48].